wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/manage-solutions-power-automate/includes/2-add-remove-flow.md

+The following steps walk you through the process of creating a flow and adding it to a solution.

-1. To create a simple flow and add it to a solution, click on the new **Volunteer Request** solution you just created and then click on the **+ New** option on the top.
+1. To create a simple flow and add it to a solution, click on the new **Volunteer Request** solution you created and then click on the **+ New** option on the top.

 	> [!div class="mx-imgBorder"]
 	> [![new Volunteer Request](../media/plus-new-volunteer-solution-ssm.png)](../media/plus-new-volunteer-solution-ssm.png#lightbox)